HardlyDifficult/Tutorials/Chapter1.md

 </details>

-## 1.19) Create a spike ball
+## 1.19) Create a SpikeBall

-Add a GameObject for the spike ball.
+Add a GameObject for the SpikeBall.

 <details><summary>How</summary>

  - Drag the sprite into the Hierarchy to create a GameObject for the sprite.
 We are using **spritesheet_jumper_59**.
  - Create a parent GameObject:
-   - Right click -> 'Create Empty' GameObject named "Spike Ball".
+   - Right click -> 'Create Empty' GameObject named "SpikeBall".
-   - Drag and drop the sprite into Spike Ball.
+   - Drag and drop the sprite into SpikeBall.

-<br>Update the Spike Ball's Order in Layer to -1:
+<br>Update the SpikeBall's Order in Layer to -1:

- - Select the Spike Ball's sprite.
+ - Select the SpikeBall's sprite.
    - Change the Sprite Renderer's 'Order in Layer' to '-1'.

 <img src="http://i.imgur.com/TSqk7hb.png" width=300px />

 <br>Add a rigidbody to the ball:

- - Select the Spike Ball's parent GameObject.
+ - Select the SpikeBall's parent GameObject.
    - Click Add Component and select **Rigidbody2D**.

 <br>Add a collider to the ball:

- - Select the Spike Ball's parent GameObject and add a **CircleCollider2D**.
+ - Select the SpikeBall's parent GameObject and add a **CircleCollider2D**.
    - Modify the radius so the collider is around the main body and not the spikes.

 <img src="http://i.imgur.com/crXdz35.gif" width=300px />